robinredX/Data-Mining-Project/README.md

 ## File sizes

-First seven days (normalv0.xlsx) - 120 MB </br>
+First seven days (normalv0.xlsx) - 124 MB </br>
 second part (attackv0.xlsx) - 110 MB </br>

 # Attacks

-Four categories of attacks:
-1. SSSP: Single Stage Multi Point
-2. SSMP: Single Stage Multi Point
-3. MSSP: Multi Stage Single Point
-4. MSMP: Multi Stage Multi Point

-Description for each attack:

 # Objective

+1. Understanding underlying processes
-1. To detect attacks with accuracy and less false positives (Accuracy measure to be used F-1 Score, Recall %)
+2. To detect attacks with accuracy and less false positives (Accuracy measure to be used FPR, TPR, AUC, Recall %)
-2. To identify the category of the attacks
+3. To identify the category of the attacks